GFK Dubočica: The pride of Leskovac (1968–1983)

-Fading fortunes (1983–2011)
+Fading fortunes (1983–2014)

 Dubočica competed in the First Serbian League for five seasons (1983–1988) until the establishment of the Inter-Republic League (East), where they finishing season 1988–89 in 4th spot.

 After nine years playing third division football Dubočica were promoted to the restructured Second League of FR Yugoslavia in 1992, due to the ensuing civil war.
 Despite being relegated in season 1994–95, Dubočica returned to the second tire in 1996, but after a dismal season were relegated yet again.
-The yoyoing trend continued as the club made another Second League comeback in season 1999–2000 until once again suffering relegation to the third tier Serbian League East after finishing bottom of the league in the 2002–03 season.
+The inconsistencies continued as the club made another Second League comeback in season 1999–2000 until once again suffering relegation to the third tier Serbian League East after finishing bottom of the league in the 2002–03 season.

 Dubočica meet old rivals Radnički Niš during the 18th round of the 2010–11 Serbian League East.
 The match was marred by an all-out brawl between ultras in the stands that spilled onto the field of the Leskovac City Stadium.
-Radnički won the match 2–1, which is to date the last darby played between the southern rivals.
+Radnički went on to win the southern derby 2–1.
 Dubočica unfortunately finishing the session in 14th place and was relegated to the fourth division Niš Zone.

+Playing under the new name Dubočica 1923, the team managed a second-place finish in the Niš Zone League and returned to the third division after finishing in a respectable 6th.
+In August 2013 the Leskovac City Assembly decided to indefinitely withhold financial grants allocated to Dubočica, and revoke the club's ownership of its facilities due to indelible mismanagement.
+The motion also moved to transfer the team licence to FK Moravac Orion.
+Dubočica President Saša Pešić who was a city councillor and former Chief of Staff in the previous DS-lead government insisted that Dubočica and Orion would function independently, but accused the new SNS dominated council of attempting to oust him, and dissolve the club.
+The following month Pešić succumbed to political pressure and formally resigned as club President.
+The chaos at the club culminated in a players strike who boycotted training and games, and did not return to normal duties until Bojan Mihajlović was selected by the players group as Head coach due to an absence of any officials.
+The disarray at the club would prove disastrous as the Leskovčani finishing dead last in the 2013–14 Serbian League East.